chicagolug/chicagolug-pelican/faq.rst

 These kernels have patches that are backported to them, mainly in the form of driver updates and security fixes.
 Some of these trees have been declared to have longer life cycles than others.
-Kernel.org, currently, considers a 'stable' tree current given the following criteria:

-- There has been a TAG in the associated GIT tree within the last 6 months
-- The tree originates under the /stable/ directory for the Linux Kernel

-After 6 months the tree will leave the main listings for kernel.org, though it is still available by going directly to its GIT tree, or its associated releases.
-This leads to trees like 2.6.27.y still being considered stable and recent due to the fact that it's had a TAG within the last 6 months.
+Please check the Releases_ page for more info.

 .. _`conversation that happened in 2004`: http://kerneltrap.org/node/4100
+.. _Releases: |filename|releases.rst

 What does "stable/EOL" and "longterm" mean?
 -------------------------------------------
 As kernels move from the "mainline" into the "stable" category, two things can happen:

-1. They can reach "End of Line" after a few bugfix revisions, which means that kernel maintainers will release no more bugfixes for this kernel version, or
+1. They can reach "End of Life" after a few bugfix revisions, which means that kernel maintainers will release no more bugfixes for this kernel version, or
 2. They can be put into "longterm" maintenance, which means that